By eric | Published May 20, 2024 | Updated May 13, 2025

 Vector is a sturdy solution for moving data between different systems.
 In Vector parlance, you are moving data from a source to a sink, and in the middle you can do transforms.
-In this post, we are going to move data from a cluster of Apache Kafka brokers to a Clickhouse database.
-However, a lot of the suggestions will be applicable to any source or sink.
+In this post, we are going to move data from a cluster of Apache Kafka brokers to a Clickhouse database, but most of it will be applicable to any source or sink.
+Vector has a huge — and ever-increasing — library of sources and sinks.

 Some prerequisites:

-- One or several Kafka brokers are operational.
-If not, take a look at [1] before going any further.
+— One or several Kafka brokers are operational.
+If not, have a look at [1] before going any further.

 — The brokers are receiving messages of some kind.

-- You've got a Clickhouse server going.
-If that's not the case, take a look at [2], [3] and — if you are using Ubuntu — [4].
+— You've got a Clickhouse server going.
+If that's not the case, visit [2], [3] and — if you are using Ubuntu — [4].

 Install Vector using a script: